passagemath/passagemath-pkg-dual-pairs/doc/index.rst

 ==========================

-The `SageMath`_ package ``dual_pairs`` implements computations with finite commutative group schemes and Galois representations in the form of *dual pairs of algebras*.
+The `SageMath`_ package ``dual_pairs`` implements computations with finite locally free group schemes and Galois representations in the form of *dual pairs of algebras*.
 See the preprint `Dual pairs of algebras and finite commutative group schemes`_ for details.